jpswade/jpswade.github.io/_posts/2007-06-11-email-address-on-your-website.md

   - email
 ---
 <p class="lead">
-  This is something that people don&#8217;t seem to realise, and although I tell them over and over it seems to go ignored.
+  This is something that people don't seem to realise, and although I tell them over and over it seems to go ignored.
 </p>

 **DO NOT PUT YOUR EMAIL ADDRESS ON YOUR WEBSITE**